franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 ---

 ## Overview of the Tendermint BFT
-- The tendermint BFT algorithm is multi-stage.
-It consists of the following steps:
+- The tendermint BFT algorithm is multi-phased.
+It consists of the following phases:
 - A validator within a validator set is selected at random to build the next block
 - **This is the _Propose_ phase**
 - After building the next block the validator broadcasts it to the network